nikolaik/docker-python-nodejs/README.md

 Lovely!
 These tags are kept updated automatically when new minor or patch version are released by [`build_versions/main.py`](./build_versions/main.py), which is run twice a day on [CircleCI](https://circleci.com/gh/nikolaik/docker-python-nodejs).

+Image tags are built for linux/amd64 and linux/arm64 platforms, except for alpine which is only linux/amd64.
+See [issue #70](https://github.com/nikolaik/docker-python-nodejs/issues/70) for details.

 ## Supported versions

 <!-- SUPPORTED_VERSIONS_START -->